The Largest Third-Party Administrators

 Services Provided by TPAs

-Many large businesses manage their risks using a combination of insurance policies and self-insurance.
-For example, ABC Manufacturing has an effective loss control program and a good loss history.
-ABC thinks it can save money by self-insuring some of its liability risk.
+The following example demonstrates how a company might use the services of a TPA.
+ABC Inc. is a large food products manufacturer that has an effective loss control program and a good loss history.
+ABC thinks it can lower its cost of insurance by self-insuring some of its liability risk.
 To that end, ABC buys a general liability policy that includes a $250,000 self-insured retention.
-The insurance program is arranged so that ABC is responsible for handling claims that fall below the SIR.
-The insurer will handle any claims that meet or exceed the SIR.
+The policy states that ABC will handle claims that fall below the SIR while the insurer will handle claims that meet or exceed that amount.

 ABC wants to avoid the expense of creating and maintaining an in-house claims department.
-Thus, the company hires a TPA called Ace Administration to administer its liability claims.
-If ABC receives a claim for less than $250,000, ABC forwards it to Ace.
+It hires a TPA called Ace Administration to administer its liability claims.
+If ABC receives a claim for less than $250,000, it forwards that claim to Ace.
 The TPA investigates the claim, verifies coverage, sets a reserve, establishes liability, and negotiates a settlement with the claimant.

 What to Look for When Hiring a TPA

-- Assigned Team: Ask for details about the employees who will be assigned to your business.
-These individuals should be experienced handling the type of claims they will be administering.
+- Assigned Team–Ask whether the employees assigned to your business have experience handling the type of claims they will be administering.

-- Cost Control: One of the main reasons to hire a TPA is to save money.
-Ask the TPA what steps it will take to control costs.
+- Cost Control–What steps will the TPA take to control costs?
 For instance, a TPA that administers workers compensation claims might control costs via utilization review, medical bill reviews, and the use of nurse case managers.